 In Year 8 we may offer your child an alternative to the Language Other Than English subject by involving them in a program designed to keep your child in touch with the curriculum.
-We also have a volunteer reading program whereby parents can volunteer to do reading with students.
+We also have a reading program.

 As we are a Catholic school, we